Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/use-counters.rst

 Custom use counters
 ~~~~~~~~~~~~~~~~~~~
 The <description> for custom counters will be appended to "When a document " or "When a page ", so phrase it appropriately.
 For instance, "constructs a Foo object" or "calls Document.bar('some value')".
 It may contain any character (including whitespace).
-Custom counters are incremented when SetDocumentAndPageUseCounter(eUseCounter_custom_MyName) is called on an ns(I)Document object.
+Custom counters are incremented when SetUseCounter(eUseCounter_custom_MyName) is called on a Document object.

 WebIDL methods and attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~